7 Foods that Can Lower Testosterone Levels Quite Significantly in Men

 Why would this be a problem?

-Well, not only are the lignans highly estrogenic, there’s some evidence suggesting that they reduce total and free testosterone levels, while also suppressing the enzyme 5-a reductase which converts testosterone into its more potent form of dihydrotestosterone (DHT).
+Well, not only are the lignans highly estrogenic2, there’s some evidence suggesting that they reduce total and free testosterone levels, while also suppressing the enzyme 5-a reductase3 which converts testosterone into its more potent form of dihydrotestosterone (DHT).
 Lignans work by increasing the levels of SHBG (sex hormone binding globulin), which binds into free-testosterone molecules and renders them “inactive” for the direct use of the androgen receptors.

 The studies on the subject point heavily towards the conclusion that flaxseed products and androgens are not exactly a match made in heaven.